 The Economics Research Network (ERN) distributes quality research in economics currently covering 44 subject areas.
 ERN is directed by Martin Feldstein and Michael C. Jensen.
 Feldstein is George F. Baker Professor of Economics at Harvard University and President of the National Bureau of Economic Research.
-Jensen is the Jesse Isidor Strauss Professor of Business Administration Emeritus, Harvard Business School, and Chairman of Social Science Electronic Publishing, Inc.
+Jensen is the Jesse Isidor Strauss Professor of Business Administration Emeritus, Harvard Business School, and co-founder of SSRN.

 Entrepreneurship Research & Policy Network (ERPN)